- Workers Compensation Act 1987

 - if agreement is not reached, suggest alternative actions to the referrer (for example, referral for an independent medical examination or referral to an approved workplace rehabilitation provider).

 Part 7: Independent medical examinations and reports

 An independent medical examination (IME) is an assessment conducted by an appropriately qualified and experienced medical practitioner to help resolve an issue in injury or claims management.

-An insurer may direct a worker receiving weekly payments of compensation to attend an IME.
+An insurer may direct a worker who has given notice of an injury or is receiving weekly payments of compensation to attend an IME.

 Section 119(4) of the 1998 Act allows the Guidelines to specify the requirements for arranging independent medical examinations.